kipteamm/BDFD/Tutorials and Guides/Premium System V2.md

   - `1h` is 1 hour
   - `1m` is 1 minute

+# Variables
+All these work with 2 variables only.
+The first variables is called `premium` with a default value of `false`.
+The second variable is `premiumcodes` with a default value of nothing.
+{{ insert image }}

+# Command 1
 Lets start of with the `<PREFIX>givecode` command.
 Important things to know.
 When sending a premium code to yourself the usage of the command is as following `<PREFIX>givecode (time)`.